 Alternatively managers can consider re-fitting parts of an older or inefficient system.
 For example, pneumatic temperature control systems are widely used because of their simplicity but require continual maintenance and calibration.
 New, computerised, direct digital control (DDC) systems provide more precise control and greater reliability, along with better energy efficiency.
 In addition, the information capability of these systems can assist the maintenance staff greatly, a side benefit of a retrofit that was designed to save energy.

-GRS our service division has the experienced staff to be able to assess and review the performance and any preventative maintenance required.
+Insulpak has the experienced staff to be able to assess and review the performance and any preventative maintenance required.

 Breakdowns and energy efficiency are the most common reasons for retrofitting a HVAC system.
 One option for the air distribution system is to convert dual duct, multi-zone, or constant volume systems to a variable volume system.
 This may require damper installation, duct work modifications, and fan changes.
 The older variable volume systems can have outlet dampers or inlet guide vanes replaced with variable speed drives for improved savings.

 The chilled water system can be converted to a primary or secondary system that uses variable water flow for the secondary system, which feeds the chilled water coils that allow the system to provide cooling without utilizing the chiller.

 These systems are useful when cooling is required during low ambient temperature conditions.
 This can include using a heat exchanger between the chilled-water loop and the condenser system, a “strainer cycle” that uses a cross-connection (with filtering and treatment) between the chilled-water system and the condenser system, or a refrigerant migration (or “free cooling”) cycle within the chiller.